The Gift of the Church

 - Body of Christ

 - Our Mother

 - The Church is both physical and spiritual.
 Therefore, it is spoken of in an analogous way as a Sacrament.
 Discuss what this means.

 - The Four Marks of the Church are: One, Holy, Catholic, Apostolic.
 Discuss what each one of these means.
 How do you see the Church fulfilling each one of these aspects of its life?

-- The Church includes those in the Hierarchy.
-How is this different than “Higher-archy?”
+- The Church includes those in the hierarchy.
+How is this different from “higher-archy?”